alexellis/arkade/README.md

 * `arkade get` - download a CLI tool
 * `arkade update` - perform a self-update of arkade on MacOS and Linux

-An arkade "app" could represent a helm chart such as `openfaas/faas-netes`, a custom CLI installer such as `istioctl` or a set of static manifests (i.e. MetalLB).
+An arkade "app" could represent a helm chart such as `openfaas/faas-netes`, a custom CLI installer such as `istioctl`, or a set of static manifests (i.e. MetalLB).

 An arkade "tool" is a CLI that can be downloaded for your operating system.
-Arkade downloads statically-linked binaries from their upstream locations on GitHub or a the vendor's chosen URL such as with `kubectl` and `terraform`.
+Arkade downloads statically-linked binaries from their upstream locations on GitHub or the vendor's chosen URL such as with `kubectl` and `terraform`.

 > Did you know?
 Arkade users run `arkade get` both on their local workstations, and on their CI runners such as GitHub Actions or Jenkins.